HHS/simpler-grants-gov/documentation/decisions/adr/0010-cloud-platform.md

 ## Decision Outcome <!-- REQUIRED -->

-HHS has selected Amazon Web Services to provide hosting services for the project due to HHS' existing relationship with AWS, the fact that AWS is Fedramp Approved, and AWS offers a competitive set of tools
+HHS has selected Amazon Web Services to provide hosting services for the project due to HHS' existing relationship with AWS, the fact that AWS is Fedramp Approved, and AWS offers a competitive set of tools.

 ### Positive Consequences <!-- OPTIONAL -->